Self-Defence

 Our classes are for everyone.

 Everyone deserves to be safe, no matter their body type or ability level.
 Everyone is welcome in our class, and will always be taught techniques and knowledge that will work for them.
-We can customise everything we teach to work for you and your body, and are always happy to do so.
+We will customise everything we teach to work for you and your body.

 We are inclusive and trauma-informed.

-We know that self-defence can bring up traumatic memories, so we work as hard as we can to make our classes suitable for everyone.
-We don’t victim-blame and we take participants’ psychological safety as seriously as their physical safety.
-If anything we teach is upsetting for any reason, we are always able to modify it.
+Self-defence can bring up traumatic memories, so we work as hard as we can to make our classes suitable for everyone.
+We don’t victim-blame and we take your psychological safety as seriously as your physical safety.

-Our classes aren’t dour, serious lectures about the dangers of the world.
-We want queer people to come along, enjoy themselves and be part of a community.
+We’re not here to scare you about the dangers of the world.
+We want queer people to come along, enjoy themselves, feel empowered and be part of a community.
 Learning self-defence is a social activity, so come along and have fun!

 Our coach

-Leeds Queer Self-Defence is run by Zoë, a qualified self-defence instructor and long-time martial artist.
+BENT Collective’s Self-Defence classes are run by Zoë, a qualified self-defence instructor and long-time martial artist.
 She has over a decade of experience in Brazilian Jiu-Jitsu, Muay Thai and MMA, and takes techniques from her wide experience to form her self-defence curriculum.

 Zoë was inspired to start a self-defence class by two things: the tragic murder of Brianna Ghey, and her own experience attending self-defence classes run by straight white men.
 She realised that most self-defence instruction is created by men with no idea about what it’s like to be vulnerable and marginalised, and so set out to create classes that worked for the queer community.